hicommonwealth/commonwealth/packages/common-common/src/rabbitmq/README.md

 ### RabbitMqHandler
 This is a chain-events event handler (IEventHandler) used to publish events to rabbitmq.

+# Queue Naming Conventions
+- Queues that are bound to the **CreateDelete Exchange** are formatted like so:
+  - [object being created or deleted]CD[Destination service]Queue

 # Setting up RabbitMQ
 ### Installation